 Charleston is a place where history comes alive - take a step into the past and explore the restored old homes in the area and enjoy the charm of this beautiful city.
 I traveled here in 2011 and I am yearning to go back - it captured me.
-It’s a place where time slows down and you can enjoy the area’s beauty, both from land and the water.
-Visitors also have plenty of accommodation options, from hotels with rooftop bars to vacation rentals by the beach.
+It’s a place where time slows down and you can enjoy the area’s beauty, both from the land and the water.
+Apart from a variety of tours, visitors also have plenty of accommodation options, from hotels with rooftop bars to vacation rental properties by the beach.
 If you’re planning to visit this city, keep reading for a list of things to do in Charleston, South Carolina.

 1. Visit the famous Rhett Aiken House and Nathaniel Russell House

 At the top of the list is definitely one of the best things to do in Charleston.
-This city has several historic homes that one can tour and they are run by the Historic Charleston Foundation.
+This city has several historic sites that one can tour and the Historic Charleston Foundation runs them.
 The Rhett Aiken House and the Nathaniel Russell House are two such tours and the foundation offers a discount if you are interested in both home tours.
-Other historic homes are the Joseph Manigult House, the Calhoon Mansion and the Hayward Washington House.
+Other historic homes are the Joseph Manigault House, the Calhoon Mansion, and the Hayward Washington House.

 The Rhett Aiken House belonged to the same family for 142 years, before opening as a museum in 1975.
 The house was built in 1820 by a Charleston merchant and became the property of its namesake, William Aiken Sr., seven years later.
 It was later remodeled by his son.
 The property maintains the original house and slave quarters at the back of the property and is in a state of conservation, rather than restoration.

 The Nathaniel Russel House is located in downtown Charleston and became a national historic landmark in 1955.
-Nathaniel Russell, formerly of Rhode Island, settled in the town, married and then gained the house in 1788.
+Nathaniel Russell, formerly of Rhode Island, settled in the town, married, and then gained the house in 1788.
 He participated in the slave trade and exported goods.
 It remained in the family till 1857 and was briefly a school before being changed to a private residence.
-The place was restored and now visitors can learn about the family and the slaves that worked there.
+The place was restored and now visitors can learn about the family and the history of slavery there.

 Rhett Aiken House and Nathaniel Russell House